Leadership & the American Presidency

 Meets 1 time a week for 2 hours; includes internship hours

 Students will meet once a week for an interactive seminar that will examine the practical side of the workplace.
 Led by a former Congressional Chief of Staff and senior advisor at the Department of Labor, this course will explore current policy issues affecting professionals working in your field.
 High level guest speakers will cover pressing issues such as national security, Supreme court cases and pending federal legislation.
 Students have priority access to professional development trainings that are designed to give you the tools to succeed in today’s workplace.
 Students also participate in one service project that addresses a pressing issue in order to see first hand the needs of an urban community and to discuss the policy implications and possible solutions.
 The seminar is a graded course that incorporates required readings, written assignments, tests/quizzes, and group projects.
-All students are eligible to enroll in this optional course; enrollment is not required to participate in the Institute or an internship.
+All students are eligible to enroll in this optional course; enrollment is not required to participate in the program or an internship.
 Please click here this summer's syllabus.

 Internship Seminar – Politics and the Press